Arnaud Lusamba

 Arnaud Rene Lusamba (born 4 January 1997) is a professional footballer who plays as a central midfielder.
-He play for V.League 1 clubs Thep Xanh Nam Dinh.
 Born in France, he plays for the DR Congo national football team.

 Club career

 Nancy

 Lusamba is a youth exponent from AS Nancy.
 He made his Ligue 2 debut on 1 August 2014 against Dijon FCO scoring his team's only goal in a 1–1 draw.

 Nice

 On 19 July 2016, Lusamba joined Nice.

 In March 2019, he returned to Nice after seven months on loan with Cercle Brugge.

 Alanyaspor

 On 4 August 2022, Lusamba signed a three-year contract with Alanyaspor in Turkey.

 Loan to Pendikspor

 On 22 August 2023, Lusamba was sent on a season-long loan to Turkish club Pendikspor.

 Nam Dinh

 On 7 October 2025, Lusamba signed for Vietnamese club Thep Xanh Nam Dinh alongside his fellow countryman Chadrac Akolo.

 International career

 Lusamba was born in France and is of Congolese and Cape Verdean descents.
 He was a youth international for France.
 He was called up to the DR Congo national team for a set of friendlies in September 2022.
 He made his debut in a 1–0 friendly loss to Burundi on 23 September 2022.